ImranGreat1/the_complete_javascript_course/04 Advanced Javascript Objects and Functions/01_theory.md

---- When we access a property or a method in an object, that object first check within it if that property or method exist, if not found, it will check its prototype which is the prototype property of its parent and this continues to go up the ladder until it reaches the Object constructor.
-When also not found in the Object constructor, the prototype of the Object constructor will be null and null is the only one that has no prototype and therefore is the final link in the prototype chain and in this case undefined is returned.
+--- When we access a property or a method in an object, that object first check within it if that property or method exist, if not found, it will check its prototype which is the prototype property of its parent and this continues to go up the ladder until there's no more prototype.
+When the property/method is not found in the Object function constructor, the next chain will be null, and null is the only one that doesn't have a prototype and it is also the last link in the prototype chain and in these case undefined is returned.

 This process is what is called the PROTOTYPE CHAIN.
 The prototype chain is what makes inheritance possible in Javascript.
-That is why when we access a property that doesn't exist, it returns undefined.
+That is why when we access a property that doesn't exist in the prototype chain then it returns undefined.